Windshield Repair and Replacement

 - Environmentally Responsible: Repairing your windshield keeps your old glass out of a landfill, where it will stay forever.

 To properly repair your windshield, Glass Doctor specialists remove debris from the impacted area, sometimes using a drill to create a clean passageway for the repair resin.
 A special resin is then injected into the damaged area using a tool that attaches to the surface of the glass.
-After injection, the resin is cured to restore the strength of the windshield and polished to a clear finish.
+After injection, the resin is cured and polished to a clear finish.

 Timely windshield replacement is essential to your safety.
-According to the Auto Glass Safety Council, a windshield makes up to 60 percent of the structural integrity in a rollover accident, although the percentage varies depending of the car's make and model.
+According to the Auto Glass Safety Council, a windshield makes up to 60% of the structural integrity in a rollover accident, although the percentage varies depending of the car's make and model.
 Glass Doctor performs a series of steps to ensure the proper replacement of your windshield.

-- The windshield is carefully removed to avoid damage to the bonding surface, which can cause leaks and corrosion.
+- The windshield is carefully removed to avoid damage to the paint and bonding surface, which can cause leaks and corrosion.

-- A windshield matching the OEM (Original Equipment Manufactured) quality is selected for installation.
+- A windshield matching the OEM (original equipment manufacturer) quality is selected for installation.

 - Only Auto Glass Safety Council (AGSC) approved adhesives are applied to cars during the windshield replacement.

 - The new windshield is replaced following procedures recommended by the AGSC.
-The recommended one hour drive-away time for passenger safety is then observed, allowing the adhesive to cure and form a proper seal.
+The recommended one hour drive-away time for passenger safety is then observed, allowing the adhesive to cure for safe driveaway time.

-- We review our G12 Road Hazard Guarantee, which states if your new windshield is damaged within 12 months, we will repair chips free of charge, and if it is cracked or broken, Glass Doctor will replace the glass for FREE.
+- We review our G12® Road Hazard Guarantee, which states if your new windshield is damaged within 12 months, we will repair chips and cracks free of charge.
+If the windshield is broken beyond repair, Glass Doctor will replace the glass for free.